 Most professional programmers regard programming not only as work, but as a hobby too.
 Writing software is such a tremendous experience that programmers continue doing it in their spare time.
 The only difference is that when they are free of other people's deadlines they work on their "pet" applications.
 Ordinary people keep cats, dogs, fish or dwarf hamsters as pets.
 Programmers keep pet applications.
 The pet application may be useless to others; we write it just for the pleasure of creation.
 If we have to learn a new programming language, we often rewrite the pet application first.
 Just as ordinary people keep different kinds of pets, programmers have different kinds of pet applications, often more than one at any time.

 This is my favorite pet application.
-I call it WStar.
+I call it WSTAR.
 I wrote the earliest version in Basic, while I was in high school.
 Then I adapted it to almost all computers I encountered and rewrote it in all the programming languages I learned.
 I wrote it in Basic, Pascal, C, PL1, Algol, Fortran, assembler, and several scripting languages.
-It worked on ZX Spectrum, Commodore 64, some ancient Atari computer whose name I do not remember, and of course on PCs.
+It worked on ZX Spectrum, Commodore 64, some ancient Atari computer whose name I do not remember, and of course on PCs and on Android.